-- The chosen multipliers ensure that the difference between the individual contributions to the costs is adequately expressed.
+The chosen multipliers ensure that the difference between the individual contributions to the costs is adequately expressed.
 This applies in particular also to the multiplier of 2.0 for within-day capacity products.
 The ruling chamber therefore takes the view that it is appropriate to determine a higher multiplier than for daily capacity products because, according to the principles stated, the vacancy costs rise further with the option of booking within-day capacity, ie as the day progresses.
 In setting a multiplier of 2.0, the ruling chamber has taken account of the fact that within-day capacity products do not often have a duration of a whole day or - as they are always booked for the rest of the gas day - nearly a whole day and the determined multiplier should therefore be clearly different to the daily multiplier.
 The ruling chamber takes the view that the determined multiplier of 2.0 appropriately reflects this fact.
-It is also necessary to make an adequate distinction from the daily multiplier due to the fact that the network tariff payable for within-day capacity products pursuant to Article 14(b) of Regulation (EU) 2017/460 is only determined pro rata, ie only for the remaining booked hours and therefore corresponds to only part of the daily tariff. - The majority of traders, however, wanted the within-day multiplier to be reduced to 1.5.
-Their explanation that a high multiplier (holding all else constant) would lead to less cross-border trade and the transactions not made would therefore not help to reduce vacancy costs is generally understandable to the ruling chamber.
-However, this interdependence applies to any level of multiplier as, at a given commodity price, a transaction gets more attractive the lower a multiplier is.
-It would be just as applicable if the multiplier were, say, 3.0.
-Therefore, the traders' reasoning for reducing the within-day multiplier to 1.5 is insufficient and does not justify the conclusion that a value of 2.0 should be regard as inappropriate.
-Nor can it be ruled out that a lower within-day multiplier would lead to a higher commodity price in the source market and these kinds of market adjustments would negate the reduction of the multiplier. - The main price effect of reducing a multiplier cannot be ignored either, as the reduction means that the contribution to lowering vacancy costs is (initially) smaller for transactions that are carried out with the applicable within-day multiplier (ie at the stated trading volume).
+It is also necessary to make an adequate distinction from the daily multiplier due to the fact that the network tariff payable for within-day capacity products pursuant to Article 14(b) of Regulation (EU) 2017/460 is only determined pro rata, ie only for the remaining booked hours and therefore corresponds to only part of the daily tariff.

+The ruling chamber does not consider that the within-day multiplier of 2.0 is too high given the objectives explained in the paragraphs above.
+That a high multiplier (holding all else constant) would lead to less cross-border trade and the transactions not made could therefore not help to reduce vacancy costs corresponds to the intended interdependence of multipliers.
+This interdependence applies to any level of multiplier as, at a given commodity price, a transaction gets more attractive the lower a multiplier is.
+The intended effect of multipliers thus cannot be seen as a reason to reduce the within-day multiplier.
+Nor can it be ruled out that a lower within-day multiplier would lead to a higher commodity price in the source market and these kinds of market adjustments would negate the reduction of the multiplier.

+The main price effect of reducing a multiplier cannot be ignored either, the ruling chamber considers, as the reduction means that the contribution to lowering vacancy costs is (initially) smaller for transactions that are carried out with the applicable within-day multiplier (ie at the stated trading volume).
 By contrast, it is not possible to anticipate whether the price signal will spur demand to such an extent that a contribution to covering vacancy costs that is greater overall will be made.